Skip to main content

 C1 | Card Games for Soft Skills

-Led by: Colt McAnlis, Senior Staff Developer Advocate, Google
+Led by: Colt McAnlis, Engineering Manager: Gemini for Google Cloud

 Soft skill development is crucial as a separator between success and failure as your career progresses.
 Sadly, some skills (such as conflict resolution, hiring/firing, or negotiation) can only be practiced “in the moment”, and unless your job is fraught with these types of situations, you may not advance your skills in these areas as fast as needed.